Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 Step Four: We Talk Again

-You can see that communication is a key element of coaching!
+You can see that communication is a key element with me as a cycling coach!

 I need to know how the workouts are going, how your recovery is progressing, how you’re sleeping, etc.